 2.)
 Once the yeast is proofed, add it to your eggs, egg whites and melted butter and blend well.

 The correct temperature of the ingredients is essential.
 Your eggs must be room temperature.
 Also, make sure that you give the butter time to cool down so it’s only lukewarm and not scalding hot.
 Yeast thrives in a warm environment.
 If it’s too cold or too hot, they can die off and your rolls simply won’t rise.

 3.)
-Now add the first half of the dry ingredients – whey, almond flour, psyllium and baking powder – plus the Greek yoghurt.
+Now add the first half of the dry ingredients – whey, almond flour, psyllium, salt, baking powder – plus the Greek yoghurt.
 Blend until combined, then add the second half of the dry ingredients.